 I suppose I would ask her why she chose to sing the songs she sang.
 Nowadays a lot of artists write their own songs, but it was different back then – and I think the songs a singer chose to sing said a lot about the person.

-Dame Vera Lynn shot to fame during the Second World War with classics like ‘We’ll Meet Again’ and ‘The White Cliffs of Dover’, winning fame as ‘The Forces’ Sweetheart’
+Dame Vera Lynn shot to fame during the Second World War with classic songs ‘We’ll Meet Again’ and ‘The White Cliffs of Dover’, winning fame as ‘The Forces’ Sweetheart’.
+She